junxit/us-congress-bills-116/metadata.md

 - 2019-06-19 — Committee on Environment and Public Works.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 Without written report.
 - 2019-06-19 — Committee on Environment and Public Works.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 Without written report.
 - 2019-06-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 116.
+- 2019-07-23 — By Senator Barrasso from Committee on Environment and Public Works filed written report.
+Report No. 116-61.
+- 2019-07-23 — By Senator Barrasso from Committee on Environment and Public Works filed written report.
+Report No. 116-61.
+- 2019-09-09 — Passed Senate with an amendment by Voice Vote. (consideration: CR S5366; text: CR S5366)
+- 2019-09-09 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S5366; text: CR S5366)